Notice

 Goto first page

-ABO Wind develops two types of battery projects: batteries combined with wind or photovoltaic projects, and stand-alone batteries.
+ABO Energy develops two types of battery projects: batteries combined with wind or photovoltaic projects, and stand-alone batteries.
 As an integral part of a renewable energy project, the battery stores electricity temporarily and injects it into the grid with a delay.
 This evens out production peaks and optimises the revenues from the renewable energy plant (in the picture: the German Gumpen hybrid project).
 Stand-alone storage facilities are developed independently of a wind or solar farm.
 These batteries stabilise the grid and provide so-called system services.

 Goto first page

 For stand-alone projects, the grid connection point is the most important criterion when selecting a location.
-The battery storage facility pictured in Rechtenbach (Hesse) was built by ABO Wind next to an existing substation.
+The battery storage facility pictured in Rechtenbach (Hesse) was built by ABO Energy next to an existing substation.
 As with wind and solar projects, we lease the identified areas.
 For this, we conclude land lease agreements with the landowners.

 Goto first page